Computationally Efficient Chance Constrained Covariance Control with Output Feedback: Introduction

 In practical applications, the state and control are usually subjected to certain constraints, such as the maximum thrust an engine can produce, the maximum allowable glide slope in a rocket landing, or limitations on the path of a spacecraft rendezvous maneuver.
 Since the exogenous noise in the system dynamics is unbounded due to its probabilistic nature, it is difficult to enforce \textit{hard} constraints, although the novel solution in \cite{IH} uses saturation functions in the control to accomplish this task.
 To this end, it is often more fruitful to enforce \textit{probabilistic} constraints on the state and control input, whereby limiting the probability of violating a certain set of constraints over the entire optimization horizon.

-The chance-constrained covariance steering (CC-CS) problem has been extensively studied: References \cite{Max2, kazu_PP, CS_output_feedback_continuous, incompleteState} focus on Gaussian random variables, \cite{DR_CS} extends the methodology to moment-based ambiguity sets, and \cite{nonGaussianCS} generalizes the uncertainty to more general, non-Gaussian distributions.
+The chance-constrained covariance steering (CC-CS) problem has been extensively studied: References \cite{Max2, kazu_PP, CS_output_feedback_continuous, incompleteState} focus on Gaussian random variables; subsequent works have aimed in relaxing this Gaussianity assumption, with notable extensions including \cite{CS_GRF} for Gaussian random fields, \cite{CS_martingale} for martingale noise processes, \cite{nonGaussianCS} for more general, non-Gaussian distributions, and lastly \cite{DR_CS, JP_DRDS_full} solves the problem when the disturbances belong to a distributional ambiguity set.
 The finite-horizon theory has also been applied to a variety of realistic scenarios, including spacecraft rendezvous \cite{JP_risk_allocation}, interplanetary trajectory optimization \cite{JoshJack}, and stochastic entry guidance \cite{stochastic_entry_guidance}, as well as to high performance, aggressive driving scenarios \cite{aggressive_driving}.